GCBallesteros/trattoria/README.md

 ```

 ## Examples
 The entry point to Trattoria is the PTUFile class.
-This class has three methods
+This class has methods
 that give us access to the algorithms.
 Each of the algorithms takes as input a
 parameter object and returns a results object.
-For example:
+For a complete list of the functionality
+see the `examples` folder.

 ```python
 import trattoria